FENECON Home 10 assembly and operating instructions

 6.3.5.
 Connection and cabling of PV system

-The PV system can be connected directly to the Inverter at the PV inputs. |
+The PV system can be connected directly to the inverter at the PV inputs. |

 Type 2 overvoltage protection is integrated in the inverter. |